Blubberblub/KuzuDB-DotNetInterface/README.md

 # KuzuDB-net
 .NET Wrapper for KuzuDB

-This project contains the necessary library files to use the Kùzu graph database(https://kuzudb.com/) in .NET applications.
+This project contains the necessary library files to use the Kùzu graph database (https://kuzudb.com/) in .NET applications.

 You can either download the prebuilt libraries (see: Get the prebuilt libaries) or build them yourself.
 The project uses SWIG (www.swig.org) to automatically generate C# wrapper code and Visual Studio to build the library.

 # Get the prebuilt libaries

 The prebuilt libraries will be published in the releases of this repo.
-For infos on the usage look into the General Usage section or consult the C# and VB example projects in the KuzuDB-Net folder.
+For information on the usage, look into the General Usage section or consult the C# and VB example projects in the KuzuDB-Net folder.

 # Folder structure